 flare, ending in a bell more like a flugelhorn than a cornet.

 These are a common choice for performing the post horn parts

-in the orchestra when called for by Mozart, Mahler and others.
+in the orchestra when called for by Mozart, Mahler and

-it will fit in your jacket or coat pocket.
+smaller bore, it will fit in your jacket or coat pocket.